Droplet motion on chemically heterogeneous substrates with mass transfer. II. Three-dimensional dynamics: Matched Asymptotic Analysis

 \section{Matched Asymptotic Analysis}

-Just as in the case for droplets of constant volume~\cite{Savva2018}, we assume that $a\gg\partial_\phi a$, expanding $a(\phi,t)$ as a truncated Fourier series of the form
+Just as in the case for droplets of constant volume~\cite{Savva2018}, we assume that $a\gg\partial_{\phi}a$, expanding $a(\phi,t)$ as a truncated Fourier series of the form

-where $a_m$ are generally complex functions of $t$ to be determined, with $|a_m(t)|\ll a_0(t)$, so that $a(\phi,t)$ describes weak perturbations from a circular contact line of radius $a_0(t)$.
-The series is truncated at $M\ll\lambda^{-1}$, in order to avoid non-physical behaviours that can possibly arise if we allow for variations occurring at lengthscales that are smaller than $\lambda$~\cite{Savva2018}.
-We note that in the complex series representation \eqref{3D_CLExpansion} and in all expressions containing complex exponentials that are going to be discussed hereinafter are considered with their imaginary parts discarded.
+where $a_{m}$ are generally complex functions of $t$ to be determined, with $|a_{m}(t)|\ll a_{0}(t)$, so that $a(\phi,t)$ describes weak perturbations from a circular contact line of radius $a_{0}(t)$.
+The series is truncated at $M\ll\lambda^{-1}$ in order to suppress non-physical behaviors that may arise in the asymptotic model if we allow for contact line variations occurring at lengthscales that are smaller than $\lambda$~\cite{Savva2018}.
+We note that the complex series representation in Eq.~\eqref{3D_CLExpansion} and all expressions containing complex exponentials that are going to be discussed hereinafter are considered with their imaginary parts discarded.